Azure/enterprise-azure-policy-as-code/Docs/definitions-and-global-settings.md

 - `cloud` - to select sovereign cloud environments.
 - `tenantId` - enables multi-tenant scenarios.
-- `rootDefinitionScope` - the deployment destination for the Policy and Policy Set definitions to be used in assignments later.
+- `rootDefinitionScope` - the deployment destination for the Policies and Policy Sets to be used in assignments later.
   - Policy Assignments can only defined at this root scope and child scopes (recursive).
 - Optional: define `desiredState` strategy.
 This element is documented [here](desired-state-strategy.md).

-Like any other software or IaC solution, EPAC needs areas for developing and testing new Policies, Initiatives and Assignments before any deployment to EPAC prod environments.
+Like any other software or IaC solution, EPAC needs areas for developing and testing new Policies, Policy Sets and Policy Assignments before any deployment to EPAC prod environments.
 In most cases you will need one management group hierarchy to simulate EPAC production management groups for development and testing of Policies.
 EPAC's prod environment will govern all other IaC environments (e.g., sandbox, development, integration, test/qa, pre-prod, prod, ...) and tenants.
 This can be confusing.
 We will use EPAC environment(s) and IaC environments to disambiguate the environments.

 In a centralized single tenant scenario, you will define two EPAC environments: epac-dev and tenant.
 In a multi-tenant scenario, you will add an additional EPAC environment per additional tenant.